-Tools that honor the Processor Type environment setting allow you to choose where and how you want to process your data.
+Tools that honor the Processor Type environment allow you to choose where and how you want to process your data.

 You can process your data using the computer central processing unit (CPU) or the graphics processing unit (GPU).